 Essentially, it is the meeting of different disciplines, such as developers, designers and, sometimes students who work on a challenging problem in daily practice.
 Hackathons in the Netherlands receive particular attention as they are an innovative way to brainstorm, with specialists from different branches or various departments within a company.

-Tip: The hackathon in the Netherlands is not just for large and established organisations.
+Tip: The hackathon in the Netherlands is not just for large and established organizations.
 Students are also often present at hackathons to give fresh new out of the box ideas.
-We can organise a hackathon for every organisation, tailored to a concrete challenge.
+We can organise a hackathon for every organization, tailored to a concrete challenge.

 Are you looking to organise a hackathon and wonder about the possibilities?
-We specialise in different types of hackathons:
+We specialize in different types of hackathons:

-- A Sprint Hackathon is the driving force and inspiration for innovation.
+1. Sprint Hackathon: a Sprint Hackathon is the driving force and inspiration for innovation.
 Focused on your employees, a Sprint Hackathon is split into two day parts.
-Together with my team, I can help you and your employees translate trends and social changes into innovative ideas and new technologies within your organisation.
+Together with my team, I can help you and your employees translate trends and social changes into innovative ideas and new technologies within your organization.

-- During a Classic Hackathon, we work on a concrete solution for a current challenge within your organisation in 24 hours.
+2. Classic Hackathon: during a Classic Hackathon, we work on a concrete solution for a current challenge within your organization in 24 hours.
 Challenges can be based on business or conceptual challenges in urban or rural areas.
 Often participants go through the night without a wink of sleep!
-This is the most common hackathon in the Netherlands: to determine if this form of hackathon is suitable for your organisation, depends on the target group participating in the hackathon and the expected outcome.
+This is the most common hackathon in the Netherlands: to determine if this form of hackathon is suitable for your organization, depends on the target group participating in the hackathon and the expected outcome.

-- The In-House Hackathon lasts one day and uses the knowledge and skills that are already available.
+4. In-House Hackathon: the In-House Hackathon lasts one day and uses the knowledge and skills that are already available.
 By working with the participants on a predetermined topic, we generate ideas and insights for a creative solution.
 It helps you and your employees to think and innovate on a strategic level.
-This day is often organised as a 'team outing' to stimulate team building.
+This day is often organized as a 'team outing' to stimulate team building.
 It is important to determine whether the process or outcome is most important.

 Examples of a hackathon in the Netherlands

 Curious about what the hackathon in the Netherlands has produced so far?
-Below are two cases which perfectly illustrate ‘'what a hackathon is, and how you can use it within your organisation".
+Below are two cases which perfectly illustrate:

 Amnesty International marveled at the thousands of videos that residents from areas such as Syria upload to Youtube.
 These videos serve as important proof to the rest of the world of the terrible conditions they have to deal with.